pip-services/pip-services-docs/content/en/net/commons/run/fixed_rate_timer.md

 The FixerRateTimer class represents a timer that is triggered in equal time intervals.

-Important points
+**Important points**

-- It has symmetric cross-language implementation and is often used by the Pip.Services toolkit to perform periodic processing and cleanup in microservices.
+- It has a symmetric cross-language implementation and is often used by the Pip.Services toolkit to perform periodic processing and cleanup in microservices.

 ### Constructors
-Creates new instance of the timer and sets its values.
+Creates a new instance of the timer and sets its values.

 > `public` FixedRateTimer(Action task, int interval, int delay)